List of Mega Man characters: Bass

 SWN-001 Bass, known in Japan as Forte (フォルテ, Forute), is a robot Dr. Wily designed, who was constructed based on research conducted on Mega Man with the intention of matching his power, being a more advanced model of Robot Master compared to Mega Man.
 He is powered by the energy Bassnium, the most powerful form of energy on Earth, which Wily discovered by mistake.
 He seeks to defeat Mega Man and be acknowledged as the world's strongest robot, and as such frequently rebels against Wily when he feels he is standing in the way of his goals.
 Despite this, Bass has worked with Mega Man several times, though usually for his own purposes.

 Bass wields the Bass Buster, which originally functioned similarly to the Mega Buster, albeit with slightly different shots.
 As of Mega Man & Bass, however, it has lost its ability to charge shots in favor of an increased rate of fire and the ability to fire upwards and diagonally.
 Unlike the Mega Buster, its bullets do not travel through solid surfaces without equpping a specific upgrade.
 Like Mega Man and Proto Man, Bass can also copy the weapons of Robot Masters, with his body changing colors to reflect the weapon currently equipped.
 He can also combine with his robotic wolf Treble (ゴスペル, Gosuperu) for the Treble Boost, allowing him to fly and shoot more powerful projectiles from the Buster.

-Save for a cameo showing a schematic of him, Bass does not appear in Mega Man 9.
-His absence is not explained in the game, but according to the booklet that came with the Rockman 9 Arranged Album, he was undergoing adjustments.
 He is playable in Mega Man 10, being added through DLC, where he retains his dash and rapid-fire, multi-directional arm cannon.
 In the game's re-release as part of Mega Man Legacy Collection 2, Bass is instead unlocked by either completing the game or by using a secret code at the title screen.

 In Mega Man 2: The Power Fighters, where Zero makes a cameo appearance, Bass seeks to destroy him to prove that he is stronger than all other robots, as Wily says that he is a creation that could surpass him.